nishantkelkar-blog/nishantkelkar-blog.github.io/_posts/2025-07-30-cuda-concepts-p1.md

 tags: computer-science
 ---

-Today we will review some key CUDA programming concepts.
+In this post, we will review some key CUDA programming concepts.
 Particularly, we will dive into:

-- What are the key constructs to think about when working with CUDA?
+1. What are the key constructs to think about when working with CUDA?
-- How does a pixel (x, y) map to the CUDA constructs for a 2D image?
+2. How does a pixel (x, y) map to the CUDA constructs for a 2D image?
-- How does linearization of images in memory work?
+3. How does linearization of images in memory work?
 What is the math behind this?

 ## Introduction